arthur-fyon/NmodController.jl/docs/src/simulating/files.md

 writeControlledODEs(neuron, ["ion1", "ion2", "ion3"], ["f", "s", "u"], filename="ControlledNeuron_ODE.jl")
 ```

-To define your ODE problem, you have to include your newly created *.jl* file and to put the ODE function, which is by default `Controlled_CB_ODE`, in argument of the `ODEproblem()` function from the *DifferentialEquations.jl* suite along with the simulation parameters, initial conditions and time span over which you want to integrate.
+To define your ODE problem, you have to include your newly created *.jl* file and to put the ODE function, which is by default `ControlledCBModelODEs`, in argument of the `ODEproblem()` function from the *DifferentialEquations.jl* suite along with the simulation parameters, initial conditions and time span over which you want to integrate.
 Finally, just solve with `solve()` from the *DifferentialEquations.jl* suite.